bukosabino/truffle-voting-dapp-ropsten/README.md

 # Voting example dapp on Truffle Framework.

 This is an example dapp on Ethereum Ropsten testnet using Truffle Framework.
-If you are not familiarized with
+It is deployed in Heroku: https://voting-dapp-ropsten.herokuapp.com

 We develop a dapp where the users can create proposals and vote them.
 Of course, they can vote once per proposal with the options in support, against or absence.